 Step 3: Customizations Migration

-There is a high chance you have some custom code on your old site, The customizations can be migrated to Magento 2 using a code migration tool, which significantly lessens the workload.
+There is a high chance you have some custom code on your old site, The customizations can be migrated to Magento 2 using a code migration tool, significantly lessening the workload.
 But you may need to edit some files manually.
 If you don’t know how to do this, contact us, and we will do it for you.

 Step 4: Data Migration